garretreichenbach/effortless-fabric/README.md

 - **Quick**: Placing blocks replaces the existing blocks including the first one

 ## Roadmap
-### Future plans as of 1.7.0
+### Future plans as of 1.8.0

-- Place / "break" water blocks by holding water bucket
+- add an Item selection tool to quickly get variants of current item (e.g. matching slab/stair/solid block, or dye variants)
+- Improve slab handling, particularly allow building of slab stairs
 - Stair mode: Place with 45° bevel e.g. for roof corners
-- Improve slab handling, particularly allow building of slab stairs

 ### Known issues